Creating Connectors

 2. Generate the export module package using your Gradle script.

-3. Build and export release candidate with versioning and put it in the Marketplace DIST folder.
+3. Build and export a release candidate with versioning and put it in the Marketplace DIST folder.
 You can create this folder to contain the releases of your module for reference.

 Distributing the Connector